NatTuck/ntuck-neu/content/2020-09/cs3650/_index.md

 |      03 | SH 335   | 2:50pm-4:30pm Mo/We  |
 {% end %}

+In person class meetings are optional.
+You can find Zoom links for remote participation on Canvas.

 Profs Alden Jackson and Gene Cooperman are also offering sections of the course.
 These sections will vary somewhat in assignments and topics.